Mike Slinn’s Computers

 Top view of motherboard, showing labeled NVMe slot covers

 This motherboard provides four PCIe 4.0 x4 M.2 slots for NVMe SSDs.
 The first of them, M.2_1, hidden under a black cover with D1 written on it, is between the video card slot and the CPU.
 M.2_1 gets 4 dedicated lanes from the CPU, which means it doesn't take lanes away from the PCIe slots.
 This slot supports large to extra large NVMe SSDs with 22110/2280/2260 formats.
-Once the Noctua NH-D15S air cooler is installed, access to this NVMe slot is impossible, so this NVMe device must be installed before the air cooler.
-I installed the system drive in this slot.
+Once the Noctua NH-D15S air cooler is installed, access to this NVMe slot is more difficult, so if you can, install this NVMe device before the air cooler.
+The system drive should be installed in this slot.

 The other M.2 slots are powered by the Intel Z790 chipset.
 The D2 slot only supports the larger 2280/2260 formats, while D3 and D4 support 2280/2260/2242 formats.
 SATA_1 is unavailable when the M2_3 slot (labeled as D3) is used.